The International Office

 - which is of such a nature to require, or which potentially may require medical attention

 - which is of such a nature as would have caused a prudent, reasonable person to seek medical attention prior to the start of cover under this policy

 - procedure or surgery in the past even if you are no longer affected by this condition

 Studentsafe Mobile app

 We recommend you download the Studentsafe Mobile app.
 It’s designed to work on all mobile devices that can access the internet.

-The link will direct you to a web page where you will be able to enter the details below
+The link will direct you to a webpage where you will be able to enter the following details:

 - Your Login - this is your University Student ID number

 - Your Pin Number - this pin number is supplied with your emailed record of cover